|

 Steve says:

-, available at steveadams.bandcamp.com/album/the-invisible-coat, is a group of pieces that were started as my contribution to songadayforamonth.com during July, 2017.
+the invisible coat, available at steveadams.bandcamp.com/album/the-invisible-coat, is a group of pieces that were started as my contribution to songadayforamonth.com during July, 2017.
 That website is exactly what it sounds like, people attempting to post a song a day for a month and commenting on what others are doing.
 Due to the compressed time frame, the originals were more sketches than finished projects, and all the versions here have been expanded or otherwise improved.

 The name “The Invisible Coat” comes from Dorothea Lange, found in a great exhibition of her work at the Oakland Museum that I saw during that month.
 The “lyrics” of “The Internet, pts.
 1-4” come from comments on electronic music sites.
 The voice sample in “The Volcano” is an Icelandic woman explaining how to pronounce Eyjafjallajokull.
 The guitar sample in “The Internet, pt.
 4 - refreshed” and “Hypothetical Duet” is by Henry Kaiser, and the bass flute in “Hypothetical Duet” and sopranino sax in “The Internet, pt.
 3 - eerily attracted” were played by me and recorded by Bruce Kaplan as part of “A Few Eccentricities,” my project with Tim Perkis.
 Thanks to my wife Lauren for putting up with all this, Philip Perkins for his help with “Translucent Collage,” Myles Boisen for his mastering guidance, and Steve Blum and the other participants in songadayforamonth.